Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Fruit: A curly, knobby bean pod with a thin, brittle shell.
 The white to red popcorn-like filling, surrounding 5-12 shiny, edible black beans, has a sweet-tart flavor variously described as apple-coconut or dried pineapple-peach.
 It is used to make a drink similar to lemonade.

 Months for fruit to ripen: 2-4.
 The pod is ripe when it reddens and splits open.
-As the split widens, the seed and its surrounding pulp, attached by a cord-like structure, fall out, displaying the seed to tree climbing animals and birds.
+As the split widens, the seed and its surrounding pulp, attached by a cord-like structure, fall out, displaying the seed to birds and tree climbing animals.

 Storage after harvest: After pod splitting, the pulp can be consumed immediately or allowed to dry a few days before being used.
-The flavor may be more intense when the pulp is dried.
+The flavor can be more intense when the pulp is dried.

 Leaves: Green, oval, in groups of four leaflets, with thorns at their base.
 Dense shade.